citcheese/ODBParser/README.md

 I suggest creating virtual environment for ODBgrabber so have no issues with incorrect module versions.
 <b>Note:</b> Tested ONLY on Python 3.7.3 and on Windows 10.

-<b>ONLY MEANT TO BE USED TO ACCESS DATABASES YOU HAVE PERMISSION TO ACCESS - PLEASE USE RESPONSIBLY</b>
+<b>ONLY MEANT TO BE USED TO ACCESS DATABASES YOU HAVE PERMISSION TO ACCESS OR TO WARN SERVER OWNERS OF IRRESPONSIBLE DATABASE MAINTENANCE - PLEASE USE RESPONSIBLY</b>

 Next Steps and Known Issues